martyjs/marty/docs/_api/queries/index.md

 }
 {% endsample %}

-<h2 id="displayName">displayName</h2>

-An optional display name for the queries.
-Used for richer debugging.
-If you're using ES6 classes, displayName will be the name of the class by default.

 <h2 id="dispatch">dispatch(type, [...])</h2>

 Dispatches an action payload with the given type.
 Any [action handlers]({% url /api/stores/index.html#handleAction %}) will be invoked with the given action handlers.